Parvus pMHC nanomedicine (a.k.a. NavacimsTM) present disease-specific peptide-MHC to T cell receptors

-A key therapeutic advantage to Parvus’ approach is that Navacim treatment effect does not require delivery of the exact multiple peptides driving the disease.
-Rather, Navacims with a single disease relevant peptide are broadly effective in the diseased organ.
-Navacims induce a massive expansion of disease-specific Tregs, and it is this expanded population of Tregs that in turn activate other immune regulatory cells (including B cells) to broadly shut down the activity of polyclonal inflammatory cells contributing to the disease.
+A key therapeutic advantage of the Parvus approach is that pMHC nanomedicine treatment effect does not require delivery of multiple peptides driving the disease.
+Rather, Parvus pMHC nanomedicines with a single disease relevant peptide are broadly effective in the diseased organ.
+The pMHC nanomedicine induce a massive expansion of disease-specific Tregs, and it is this expanded population of Tregs that in turn activate other immune regulatory cells (including B cells) to broadly shut down the activity of inflammatory cells contributing to the disease.

 January 23, 2024